davidchan0629/france_housing_price_prediction/README.md

 # France Housing Price Prediction

 ## Overview
+Want to predict your existing france property price?
-We will use the existing france housing data to create a model to predict the france housing price
+We will use the 22k france housing transaction data to create a model for predicting the france housing price

 Please go to the following tableau map or tableau workbook file in the repository to have an overview of the price: https://public.tableau.com/app/profile/david7663/viz/FranceHousingPriceMap/HousingPriceMap